Star Wars: Episode II – Attack of the Clones: Writing

-After the mixed critical response to The Phantom Menace, Lucas was hesitant to return to the writing desk.
+After the mixed critical response to The Phantom Menace, George Lucas was hesitant to return to the writing desk.
 In March 2000, just three months before the start of principal photography, Lucas finally completed his rough draft for Episode II.
 Lucas continued to iterate on his rough draft, producing a proper first and second draft.
 For help with the third draft, which would later become the shooting script, Lucas brought on Jonathan Hales, who had written several episodes of The Young Indiana Jones Chronicles for him, but had limited experience writing theatrical films.
-The final script was completed just one week before the start of principal photography.
+The final script was completed just three days before the start of principal photography.

 As an in-joke, the film's working title was Jar Jar's Great Adventure, a sarcastic reference to the negative fan response to the Episode I character.

 In writing The Empire Strikes Back, Lucas initially decided that Lando Calrissian was a clone and came from a planet of clones which caused the "Clone Wars" mentioned by Obi-Wan Kenobi in A New Hope; he later came up with an alternate concept of an army of clone shocktroopers from a remote planet which were used by the Republic as an army in the war that followed.

 Filming

-Principal photography occurred between June 26, 2000 and September 20, 2000 at Fox Studios Australia in Sydney.
+Principal photography occurred between June 26, 2000, and September 20, 2000, at Fox Studios Australia in Sydney.
 Location shooting took place in the Tunisian desert, at the Plaza de España in Seville, London, China, Vancouver, San Diego, and Italy (Villa del Balbianello on Lake Como, and in the former royal Palace of Caserta).
-At his own personal request, Samuel L. Jackson's character Mace Windu received a lightsaber that emits a purple glow, as opposed to traditional blue and green for "good guys" and red for "bad guys."
 Reshoots were performed in March 2001.
 During this time, a new action sequence was developed featuring the droid factory after Lucas had decided that the film lacked a quick enough pace in the corresponding time-frame.
 The sequence's previsualization was rushed, and the live-action footage was shot within four and a half hours.
+As McGregor was getting ready to play his role in Black Hawk Down, he had to trim his hair and shave his beard, so he was fitted with a hairpiece and a fake beard during post-production.

-Because of Lucas' method of creating shots through various departments and sources that are sometimes miles and years apart from each other, Attack of the Clones became the first film ever to be produced through what Rick McCallum called "virtual filmmaking."
+Because of Lucas' method of creating shots through various departments and sources that are sometimes miles and years apart from each other, Attack of the Clones became the first film ever to be produced through what Rick McCallum called "virtual filmmaking".
 Back at Fox Studios, the stages from McGregor's other film Moulin Rouge! were reused during filming.
+While filming his scenes, Christensen would sometimes make lightsaber noises from his mouth, which caused Lucas to stop filming and tell Christensen "Hayden, that looks really great, but I can see your mouth moving.
+You don't have to do that, we add the sound effects in afterward."
+At his own personal request, Samuel L. Jackson's character Mace Windu received a lightsaber that emits a purple glow, as opposed to traditional blue or green for "good guys" and red for "bad guys".